KINGgemeenten/accessibilitymonitor/Documentation/sourceErrorsTO.md

     name_en: english description of the test case (for instance 'Adjacent links that point to the same location should be merged')
     name_nl: dutch description of the test case
     succescriterium: former applicationframework.
+    testtype: The test type: this will be used for grouping.
     test_result: an earl compliant test result.
 Will now only contain failed.
     document_type: the document type (will always be case)